juxor/afaq/markdown/secI7.md

 structures removing all possibility of people developing their own unique solutions.

-Therefore, anarchist recognise that social custom changes with society.
+Therefore, anarchists recognise that social custom changes with society.
 What was once considered "normal" or "natural" may become to be seen as oppressive and hateful.
 This is because the _"conception of good or evil varies according to the degree of intelligence or of knowledge acquired.
 There is nothing